rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/Obtain_a_WashU_Key.md

 ---

 ## Step 2: Wait for Approval
+- WashU IT will contact your faculty sponsor to confirm their approval before your key is issued
 - You will receive an email notification when your key is approved
-- You will also receive a notification when your key is approaching expiration

 ::: tip
 - Keys are valid for the duration selected during the application, up to a maximum of one year